-- 5.51 The CHAT neuro-disability assessment ensured that all children with functional impairments were identified for further testing.
-(2.65) - 5.52 The post-restraint health assessment checks ensured that a child who had been restrained was seen by an independent person who was concerned for his welfare.
-(2.66) - 5.53 Medical alert wristbands and the information given to custody staff on potentially lifethreatening health conditions continued to ensure the support and safety of patients.
-(2.75) - 5.54 The service user development programme remained an excellent initiative to help remove the stigma of emotional and mental health needs and promote self-esteem.
-(2.84) - 5.55 The regular medicine use reviews for patients with unusual medicines and/or controlled drugs ensured that prescribing was assured and appropriate.
+- 5.51 The introduction of family and sports days developed by the conflict resolution team to unite children who had previously been involved in conflict with one another was good practice.
+(1.52) - 5.52 The CHAT neuro-disability assessment ensured that all children with functional impairments were identified for further testing.
+(2.65) - 5.53 The post-restraint health assessment checks ensured that a child who had been restrained was seen by an independent person who was concerned for his welfare.
+(2.66) - 5.54 Medical alert wristbands and the information given to custody staff on potentially lifethreatening health conditions continued to ensure the support and safety of patients.
+(2.75) - 5.55 The service user development programme remained an excellent initiative to help remove the stigma of emotional and mental health needs and promote self-esteem.
+(2.84) - 5.56 The regular medicine use reviews for patients with unusual medicines and/or controlled drugs ensured that prescribing was assured and appropriate.
 (2.98)